THE BOATHOUSE - A Brief History (Part 1)

 Museum, or the County Records Office.
 There is an earlier photograph showing derelict, roofless walls

-construction of the railway between 1863 and 1869.
-The coming of die railway cut off the village quay at
+of the railway between 1863 and 1869.
+The coming of die railway cut off the village quay at Beach

-Beach Cottage necessitating the construction of the present quay next to the then existing slip.
-The
+Cottage necessitating the construction of the present quay next to the then existing slip.
+The railway

-The 1882 Ordnance Survey map shows the railway, the Boathouse and new Quay, together with a railway
+Ordnance Survey map shows the railway, the Boathouse and new Quay, together with a railway mile

-mile postmarked 'London 281 miles'.
-As a teenager Anita Fuge, then Anita Dyer, was one of the regular
+postmarked 'London 281 miles'.
+As a teenager Anita Fuge, then Anita Dyer, was one of the regular users of

-users of the station.
-Each morning the engine driver would give three toots as he came round the corner,
+the station.
+Each morning the engine driver would give three toots as he came round the corner, and then

-and then wait for her as she ran down the garden from Seaview, swung round the tree at die bottom and
+wait for her as she ran down the garden from Seaview, swung round the tree at die bottom and raced

 The Rashleigh Estate map (?) of 1804 shows neither the Boathouse nor Gumms Cottage, but both are